 - Remove pan lid and continue to cook for approximately 90 minutes; check every 30 minutes or so, until the last 30 minutes when the onions will need stirring more often to avoid black bits or burning.

-- When the onions are a deep all over butterscotch color, add lime juice and tomato paste.
+- When the onions are a deep all over butterscotch color, add the tomato paste.

 - Use a splash of stock to deglaze the pan, then add the rest of the stock before simmering over low heat for an hour.